-Assuming the margin is approximately 2.5%, the margin should be in the vicinity if Rs.1,870/-, in fact one can use the margin calculator on Zerodha to get the exact value of the margin required.
+Assuming the margin is approximately 2.5%, the margin should be in the vicinity if Rs.1,870/-, in fact, one can use the margin calculator on Zerodha to get the exact value of the margin required.

 So the margins are slightly higher than the USD INR pair, but still way lower compared to what is required for any equity derivative contract.

 The GBP INR contract is probably the 2nd most popular currency contract after the USD INR pair.
 On the contract specification side of things, everything remains the same except for the lot size and the underlying.
 The underlying is the exchange rate of 1 GBP in Indian Rupees.
-The lot size is £1,000, which makes the contract value approximately Rs.89,345/- considering the futures is trading at 89.3450 as of 5th August 2016.
+The lot size is £1,000, which makes the contract value approximately Rs.89,345/- considering the futures are trading at 89.3450 as of 5th August 2016.

 As you see below, the margin required for this slightly higher compared to the other two contracts we’ve already discussed–

 By the way, did you know in the international markets that the GBP USD pair is also called the ‘Cable’?.
-So, when you hear a currency trader say he is short cable, he means he is short GBP USD cross.
+So, when you hear a currency trader says he is short cable, he means he is short GBP USD cross.

 The JPY INR contracts are a bit tricky compared to the other currency contracts.
 The lot size is not the usual 1000 units, but 100000 and the underlying here is the exchange rate for 100 Japanese Yen in Indian Rupees.